Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Have a place to live**
     Your apartment must be big enough for you and your family.
 You need 9 m^2^ per adult, and 6 m^2^ per child.[^51]
 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**
     You need public or private health insurance. [[Expat health insurance]] and travel insurance are not accepted.
+If you need health insurance, [talk to a broker](/guides/german-health-insurance#insurance-brokers).

 There are more requirements, depending on your situation.